Helping schools reduce pollution

 - John Maattala Bin Grant program

-- The Recycling Association of Minnesota sells bins specifically for bottle recycling.
+- Message in a Bottle recycling program Recycling Association of Minnesota sells containers specifically for bottle recycling.

 - County solid waste offices may have bin programs.